eisa-hussain/eisa-hussain/README.md

 <h1>Hi, I'm Eisa! <br/><a href="https://github.com/eisa-hussain">Programmer</a> and <a href="https://www.linkedin.com/in/eisa-hussain-0205b42b6">Aspiring Cybersecurity Professional</a>

 <h3></h3>
-<b>I am a hard working and self-disciplined aspiring cybersecurity analyst.
-I use my strong communication skills and programming background to actively work in a team to identify and analyze potential risks, threats and vulnerabilities in order to help safeguard organizations and people alike.</b>
+<p>I am a hard working and self-disciplined aspiring cybersecurity analyst.
+I use my strong communication skills and programming background to actively work in a team to identify and analyze potential risks, threats and vulnerabilities in order to help safeguard organizations and people alike.</p>

 <h2>👨‍💻 Cybersecurity Projects:</h2>